MicrosoftDocs/ai-builder/ai-builder-docs/image-classification-component-in-powerapps.md

 ## Create a canvas app

 This section describes how to create a new canvas app for your image classification model.
-If your model is already in a canvas app, select **AI Builder** > **Models**.
-Select your model and then go to [Add the Power Fx Prediction formula](#add-the-power-fx-prediction-formula).
+If your model is already in a canvas app, skip this section and go to [Add the Power Fx Prediction formula](#add-the-power-fx-prediction-formula) in this topic.

 1. Sign in to [Power Apps](https://make.powerapps.com).